pesterhazy/moth/README.md

 ## Tutorial

-Start by configuring the first repository.
-Let's use a local file-based repository:
+Start by configuring a repository.
+The `moth init` command expects a repository URL and creates a fresh `moth.yaml` in the current directory:

 ```shell
 ./moth init --repository "file:$HOME/.moth-local"